telefonicaid/netphony-topology/README.md

 The BGPPeerMain is an example of a main class to run a BGP Speaker.
 It represents a BGP4 peer.
 It launches the BGP connections with its peers and waits for incoming connections.

 To run the BGP Peer as a standalone application use the class BGPPeerMain.
 You can use maven to create an autoexecutable jar that includes all dependencies in a single file.
+There is a specific profile called bgp-ls-speaker for this sole purpose.
 Plase be aware that if you use the real BGP port (179) you need to start as root.
   ```bash
     git clone https://github.com/telefonicaid/netphony-topology.git
     cd netphony-topology